Save time and money

-- One-Year MBA option - available to students of all majors with prerequisite coursework in statistics and economics
+- One-Year MBA option (for non-business majors) - available to students of all majors with prerequisite coursework in statistics and economics.

-- Management/MBA 4+1 program - available to students who have earned a bachelor's degree in business from an AACSB-accredited school within the last five years
+- One-Year MBA option (for business majors) - available to students who have earned a bachelor's degree in business or accounting from an AACSB-accredited school within the last five years.

 - Harpur/MBA 4+1 program - available to current Binghamton University undergraduates in Harpur College of Arts and Sciences.

 - Watson/MBA 4+1 program - available to current Binghamton University undergraduates in the Thomas J. Watson College of Engineering and Applied Science.

-- Executive MBA program in NYC - a 15-month option designed for full-time working professionals in NYC.
-Classes on Saturdays only, with a hybrid format of both online classes and in-person sessions
+- Executive MBA program in NYC - a 15-month option designed for full-time working professionals in the NYC area.
+Classes on Saturdays only, with a hybrid format of both online and in-person sessions.